harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/phq-9-vs-cbcl.md

 ## PHQ-9 vs CBCL

-Psychologists and researchers often struggle with the task of harmonizing different questionnaires to derive useful insights.
+Psychologists and researchers often struggle with the task of harmonising different questionnaires to derive useful insights.
 A common comparison seen in mental health research involves the Patient Health Questionnaire (PHQ-9) and Child Behavior Checklist (CBCL).
-Both these tools play a crucial role in analyzing the psychological well-being of patients.
+Both these tools play a crucial role in analysing the psychological well-being of patients.
 However, comparing them manually can be time-consuming, prone to errors, and subject to personal bias.

 ## Compare the items in PHQ-9 and CBCL